Document

 Any short-term capital loss from the sale of equity shares can be offset against short-term or long-term capital gain from any capital asset.
 If the loss is not set off entirely, it can be carried forward for eight years and adjusted against any short term or long-term capital gains made during these eight years.

 It is worth noting that a taxpayer will only be allowed to carry forward losses if he has filed his income tax return within the due date.
-Therefore, even if the total income earned in a year is less than the minimum taxable income, filing an income tax return is a must for carrying forward these losses.
+Therefore, even if the total income earned in a year is less than the minimum taxable income, filing an income tax return is a must for carry forward of these losses.

 Long-Term Capital Loss (LTCL)